-Andy Burkhardt is the Assistant Director for Digital Strategy at the Champlain College library (winner of the 2012 ACRL Excellence Award) in Burlington, VT.
+Andy Burkhardt was most recently the Assistant Director for Digital Strategy at the Champlain College library (winner of the 2012 ACRL Excellence Award) in Burlington, VT.
 This blog won the 2011 Salem Press blog awards for best academic library blog.
 Professionally, he is interested in technology in the service of education, social media, information literacy, organizational development, and innovation in libraries.
 He has presented on these topics at local, regional and national conferences.

 Personally, he’s interested in dinosaurs, finding adventures (preferably outdoors), reflecting, and the internet.